 First and foremost, I am a devoted wife, mother of five grown adults, and a grandmother of fourteen.
-My teaching career has span over a 20-year period and bought wonderful moments of great joy.
-I am a member of Bethel Church in Hampton, Virginia and have served in numerous capacities within our organization, and God gets the credit for every accomplishment I have ever made.
+My teaching career has span over a 25-year period and bought wonderful moments of great joy.
+I am a member of Bethel Church in Hampton, Virginia and God gets the credit for every accomplishment I have ever made.

 Educationally, I hold a (M.S.Ed.)
 Masters in Education and Interdisciplinary Studies from Cambridge College (Chesapeake, VA Campus/Cambridge, Mass), a Certification in Special Education in grades K-12, and a (B.S.)
 Bachelors of Science in Criminal Justice with a minor in Human Services from Old Dominion University (Norfolk, VA).
 Also, have additional training in Business Administration.
 While attending Graduate school, I maintained a 4.0 and in Undergraduate school a 3.8 average while raising my children, with the help of God and my parents.

 I hold a Postgraduate Professional License for the State of Virginia and am a Certified Special Education Teacher for Grades Kindergarten though twelve.
-Most recently I have worked for Suffolk Public Schools, and over 11 years of my teaching career was with Norfolk Public Schools, and Newport News Public Schools.
+Currently working for Suffolk Public Schools on a Special Teacher Project Grade 3.
+Over 11 years of my teaching career was with Norfolk Public Schools, and Newport News Public Schools.
 I have had the opportunity to teach in all settings, general education inclusion, self-contained, and resource.
 I prefer the elementary and middle school levels, although I have also taught on the high school level.
-My strongest attributes are compassion and empathy; I take great pride in being able to step into another persons shoes.
+My strongest attributes are compassion and empathy; I take great pride in being able to step into another persons shoes and collaborate very successfully with children and young adults.

 I have a driving passion for our children because not only are they are future, but they are our present.
 How we guide them now will determine their future.
 I have a God given talent for communication with children and adults and I believe that all children can learn.
 Maybe not at the same time and in the same way, but all children can learn.
 Everyone has a unique God given gift that we as role models, teachers, and parents need to cultivate, to perfect our children, who are diamonds in the rough.
 They all have something valuable to bring to the table.